jeff-sinn/Text-based-Blackjack-game-in-C-/README.md

 Winning rules: blackjack > 21 points > 20 points ...
 Each players have 100 tokens.
 When one of the player have no tokens left, the player/banker with most tokens win.

+List of features(We don't know what it is in specific): maybe the symbol of cards / tokens?
+Would you like to tell me what can be added to our project?

 Code requirement:
 generation of random sets: the cards recieved by the dealer or players are determined by the random function in C++ Data structure for storing game status: 1.integer for the tokens remained 2.string/int for the cards drawn.
 3.arrays of the cards in hand of each player.